Line Operators in $U(1|1)$ Chern-Simons Theory: Coupling to Flat Connections

 \subsubsection{Large-level limit vs. non-local modules}

 In Section \ref{sec:nonlocal}, we used the VOA $\CW_k = \CV_k^{\mathbb{C}^\times}$ and its modules that are not local for $\CV_k$ to understand the extended category $\CC^{\textrm{ext}}_{k}$.
-In this section, we examine carefully the relation between this approach and the large-level limit approach.
+In this final subsection, we examine carefully the relation between this approach and the large-level limit approach.
+We note that a systematic study of twisted modules and large centers, albeit in a slightly different setup, recently appeared in work of Feigin-Lentner \cite{Feigin:2025gfj}.

 The idea is as follows.
 We defined the VOA $\CV_k^{\delta}$ by coupling the fields $\psi_\pm$ with $e^{\pm (\varphi - \wt{\varphi})}$ (where $A = \pd\varphi - \pd \wt{\varphi}$).
 Let $V_A$ be the extension of $\CH_{A,\wt{A}}$ by the fields $e^{\pm (\varphi - \wt{\varphi})}$, then $\CV_k^{\delta}$ is the orbifold: \be \CV_k^{\delta}\cong (\CV_k\otimes V_A)^{\mathbb{C}^\times}, \ee where the action of $\mathbb{C}^\times$ on $V_A$ is generated by $\delta \wt{A}_0$.
 As such, $\CV_k^{\delta}$ is a simple current extension of the VOA \be \CV_k^{\mathbb{C}^\times}\otimes V_A^{\mathbb{C}^\times}\cong \CW_k \otimes \CH_{A,\wt{A}}. \ee Therefore, we see that modules of $\CV_k^{\delta}$ can be obtained from de-equivariantization of the category \be \CD_k \boxtimes \mathrm{Vect}_{\mathbb{C}^2}. \ee A similar argument as in Section \ref{subsubsec:orbifoldcomparison} tells us that, in the limit $\delta \to \infty$ where $A$ and $\wt{A}$ degenerate, we have an equivalence of abelian categories: \be \CC^{\textrm{ext}}_{k, [\lambda]}\simeq \CD_{k, [\lambda]}/\Z. \ee